 1 in 3 teens experience some kind of abuse in their dating relationship*, and 1 in 10 Oklahoma students experienced sexual dating violence in the past year.
 We know that young people can be instrumental in breaking the cycle of violence if they are offered positive tools to make good choices in their relationships.

 We know no one can do everything, but we believe everyone can do something to prevent violence in our community.

 *Liz Claiborne Inc. and Family Violence Prevention Fund.
 "Teen Dating Abuse 2009 Key Topline Findings

-Interested in Wings of Hope family crisis services Presenting to your School or group?
+Interested in bringing prevention to your school or group?

 If you would like to request a prevention presentation or receive more information, call: (405) 372-9922 and ask for our Prevention Program Coordinator, Hannah DiPasquale.